andrewcosta2611/My-profile/README.md

 # 👋 Hi there!
-I'm Andrew Costa.
+I'm Andrew Costa

 ## 🔍 About Me
 I am a passionate **Quality Assurance Engineer** with a background in **Industrial Engineering**.
 I specialize in developing **quality control protocols**, conducting **rigorous software testing**, and enhancing **customer satisfaction** through meticulous attention to detail.
 My journey began at the **University of the Philippines Diliman**, where I cultivated my skills in optimizing systems and processes.